-- work to identify all workplace stressors and conduct risk assessments to eliminate stress or control the risks from stress - regularly review risk assessments - consult with staff employed by SGS College and its subsidiaries on issues relating to the prevention of work-related stress - provide access to confidential counselling for staff employed by SGS College and its subsidiaries affected by stress caused either by work or external factors - provide training for all managers and supervisory staff employed by SGS College and its subsidiaries in good management practices
+- work to identify all workplace stressors and conduct risk assessments to eliminate stress or control the risks from stress; - regularly review risk assessments; - consult with staff employed by the College on issues relating to the prevention of work-related stress; - provide access to confidential counselling for staff employed by the College affected by stress caused either by work or external factors; - provide training for all managers and supervisory staff employed by the College in good management practices.

-All staff employed by SGS College and its subsidiaries who experience unreasonable stress which they think may be caused by work should raise their concerns with their Line Manager or through the college's grievance procedure.
+All staff employed by the College who experience unreasonable stress which they think may be caused by work should raise their concerns with their Line Manager or through the College's grievance procedure.